Contact Us

 Working for Mi Esperanza changed my life completely, before taking the sewing course I did not have any skills whatsoever, since then I have been working for 8 years and the income helps me to support my family and give my kids a good education.

-In 2006 I started making bags for Mi Esperanza we used to work in Colonia Elvel at Lori's house, it was a small place, but we all loved working together.
-Gypsy and Lola bags were the first bags I made, now I am capable of making any bag Mi Esperanza requests.
-Working for Mi Esperanza changed my life completely.
+In 2006, I started making bags for Mi Esperanza.
+We used to work in Colonia Elvel at Lori's house; it was a small place, but we all loved working together.
+Gypsy and Lola bags were the first bags I made, and now I am capable of making any bag Mi Esperanza requests.
+Working for Mi Esperanza completely changed my life.
 Before taking the sewing course, I had no skills whatsoever.
-Since then, I have worked for eight years, and the income helps me support my family and give my kids a good education.
+Since then, I have worked for twenty years, and the income has enabled me to support my family and provide my children with a good education.

 Amparo at a glance